Note: All links going to other websites will open in the same window. Use the Back button to return to our site.

 The organization's growth has mirrored our growing dependence on technology.
 Initially, STC was primarily made up of engineers who, among other activities, wrote instructions and descriptions of how electrical and mechanical products worked.
 A profound change took place as the pervasiveness of technology and the need to understand it became an integral part of our everyday lives.
 With the emergence of the Internet and online communication, our members now focus on supporting all aspects of the rapidly evolving world of technology.

 The organization began because those working in the field recognized themselves as professionals with unique training and career issues.
-Today, STC is over 50 years old, with 140 chapters and 15,000+ members worldwide.
-For the past three decades, STC has prospered, growing in size and scope as an organization whose members lead the field of technical communication.
+At its height, the Society had over 25,000 members in 140 professional and student chapters, and 26 special interest groups (SIGs), all over the world.
+Today, STC is over 65 years old.
+Updated For the past three decades, STC has prospered, growing in size and scope as an organization whose members lead the field of technical communication.
 As the information technology revolution brought significant changes to world communication, the Society and its members continue to advance the theory and practice of technical communication.
 One of the Society's primary missions has been to prove technical communication's relevance and importance in the world.
 In 2009, the Society successfully lobbied the United States Bureau of Labor Statistics to recognize Technical Writer as a profession.
 In 2010, the Society began a year-long project to transform the organization and to prepare for the next fifty years of growth for the profession.

 STC Chapters' Histories